 Global peace starts with inner peace

 This statement should raise questions for you.
 What is inner peace, and what are its components?
-We will never achieve world peace until we figure out how to create inner peace.
+D

-What are the characteristics of inner peace?
-The second part is about how you create these characteristics in yourself.
-How do you make peace with your past?
+What are the characteristics of inner peace? hHow do you create these characteristics in yourself?

+How do you make peace with yourself and your past?

 Let's paint a picture of a person who has found inner peace.
 They exhibit these characteristics.
 They can serve as a guide for your journey towards inner peace.